jasonbot/weblog/content/weblog/chains.md

 # The Cookbook is the Requirements Doc

 Once I had a framework cooking I could start thinking of examples.
-[My test suite took a backdoor to being a test of cases I cared about](https://github.com/jasonbot/chains/blob/main/cookbook_test.go), in cookbook form.
+[My test suite took a backseat to being a test of cases I cared about](https://github.com/jasonbot/chains/blob/main/cookbook_test.go), in cookbook form.

 Some things I wanted: